ucnkwocha/KPMG-Virtual-Data-Analyst-intern-project/README.md

 # Customer Demopgrapic Data quality assessment
 The Customer Demographic table contains columns which includes details such as name, gender, purchases from the past three years, date of birth, job information, wealth segment, deceased status, car ownership, and tenure.

-The Customer demographic table conatins some inconsistent values and empty rows.
-I also cleaned the empty rows by using replace value option, to replace the empty with "Null" while the empty rows(null or unknown dates) in the DOB column was replaced with '01/01/1900' as default.
+The Customer demographic table cotains some inconsistent values and empty rows.
+I cleaned the empty rows by using replace value option, to replace the empty with "Null" while the empty rows(null or unknown dates) in the DOB column was replaced with '01/01/1900' as default.

 <img width="638" alt="image" src="https://github.com/ucnkwocha/KPMG-Virtual-Data-Analyst-intern-project/assets/155919216/cd4f69d7-699f-4916-af81-bad1daf2a25c">